synopsis technical data filmmaker's note photogallery news and festivals reviews contacts

 Ron Havilio

 Ron Havilio was born in Jerusalem in 1950.
 As a young boy, he lived in Paris, Istanbul and Yaounde, where his father was an Israeli diplomat.
 He first became interested in painting and photography, and studied art history at the Hebrew University.
-He then moved to cinema, experimenting with the language of the personal film diary.
+His photography work was exhibited in the Israel Museum.
+After working many years in building, he finally moved to cinema, experimenting with the language of the personal film diary.
 In 1984, he made a two-hour travel diary, never published.

-In 1987 Havilio started working on his monumental "Fragments — Jerusalem" (1997), a six-hour documentary, personal diary and family saga interwoven with the history of Jerusalem.
-The film won the Grand Prize in the YIDFF, Yamagata, 1997.
+In 1987 Havilio started working on his monumental "Fragments — Jerusalem" (1996), a six-hour documentary, personal diary and family saga interwoven with the history of Jerusalem.
+The film won the Grand Prize in Yamagata (Japan) in 1997.

-Havilio has been teaching at the Jerusalem Film School and at the Aikido Institute of Jerusalem.
+Havilio has been teaching at the Jerusalem Sam Spiegel Film & Television School, at the Jerusalem Cinematheque and at the Aikido Institute of Jerusalem.